asyncapi/community/docs/onboarding-guide/technical-writer-contributor-responsibilities.md

 weight: 20
 ---

-Technical writers will collaborate with other writers, SMEs, designers, developers, and maintainers to create quality technical documentation.
+In the AsyncAPI community, technical writers collaborate with other technical writers, Subject Matter Experts (SME), designers, engineers, and core maintainers.

-Some of your responsibilities include:
+Technical writer contributor responsibilities include:

-* Creating quality, easy-to-use, clear, and accurate documentation for internal and external audiences.
+* Create quality, easy-to-use, clear, and accurate documentation for all audience levels.
-* Collaborating with other teammates to plan, create, and maintain documentation.
+* Collaborate with other contributors to propose, create, and maintain documentation.
-* Assisting other technical writers and members of the community.
+* Support fellow technical writers and community members.
-* Reviewing and improving documentation.
+*  Engage in documentation review processes and incorporate feedback.
-* Joining community calls and meetings to learn more and share ideas.
+* Join documentation community meetings/streams to connect with the community.